Kirkius/CliBoW/README.md

 Much of the code still needs to be cleaned up, and many functions still require documentation.
 I will try to finish these up in my spare time.

 The data used for this project came from the [MIMIC-III database](https://mimic.physionet.org).
-This data is not present in this database.
+This data is not present in this repository.

 All code was written in Python 3.6.